 This chapter contains standards on all hazardous waste generated so it is identified, characterized, stored, transported, treated, and recycled or disposed of in a manner protective of human health and the environment.
-It covers wastes that exhibit one or more characteristics of hazardous waste (ignitability, corrosivity, reactivity, or toxicity) or which are listed hazardous wastes.
+It covers waste that exhibits one or more characteristics of a hazardous waste (ignitability, corrosivity, reactivity, or toxicity) or is a listed hazardous waste.
 It does not cover:

-16.1.1 Ammunition and explosives, which are covered in Defense Explosives Safety Regulation DoDD 6055.09E, Explosives Safety Management (ESM).
+16.1.1 Ammunition and explosives, which are covered in Defense Explosives Safety Regulation (DESR) 6055.09 (Edition 1).